EmmyVoita/EmmyVoita.github.io/_posts/2025-1-4-Q-Learning.markdown

     <hr>
 </div>

-Machine Learning algorithms like Q-Learning enable an agent to learn and adapt to an environment without requiring prior knowledge.
+Machine learning algorithms like Q-learning enable an agent to learn and adapt to an environment without requiring prior knowledge.
 This capability makes Q-learning widley applicable to real-world scenarioes like games, robotics, and autonomous vehicle navigation.

 Q-learning is a model-free reinforcement learning algorithm that trains an agent in an MDP environment.
 It is a type of adaptive dynamic programming, which is a category of machine learning algorithms that are used to solve optimization problems in dynamic environments.
-The agent starts with no prior knowledge of the MDP's transition or reward functions and learns an optimal policy that maximizes the expected cumulative reward over time through exploring the environment.
+The agent starts with no prior knowledge of the MDP's transition or reward functions, and learns an optimal policy that maximizes the expected cumulative reward over time through exploring the environment.

 ![QLearning_02](/assets/Images/QLearning/QLearning_02.PNG){: .default-image .clickable-image}

 At each time step, the agent observes the current state of the environment, chooses an action, and receives feedback from the environment in the form of a reward and a new state.
 Over time, the agent updates its understanding of state-action pairs using the Q-values, which represent the expected cumulative reward of taking a specific action in a given state while following the optimal policy thereafter.
 The updates rely on the Bellman equation, which calculates the Q-value as the immediate reward plus the discounted maximum Q-value of the following state-action pair.
-The Q-values are refined interatively through exploration and converge to optimal values.
+The Q-values are refined iteratively through exploration and converge to optimal values.
 The agent then selects actions based on the Q-values of the current state, following a policy that is greedy with respect to the learned Q-values.

 <!--